telerik/document-processing-docs/libraries/radspreadstreamprocessing/model/worksheet.md

 ## IWorksheetExporter Interface

-In **RadSpreadStreamProcessing**, a worksheet could be exported through the **IWorksheetExporter** interface [API REF].
+In **RadSpreadStreamProcessing**, a worksheet could be exported through the [**IWorksheetExporter** interface](docs.telerik.com/devtools/document-processing/api/html/T_Telerik_Documents_SpreadsheetStreaming_IWorksheetExporter.htm).
 This interface defines members that allows you create and skip rows or columns as well as merge cells.

 ### Using IWorksheetExporter